granthouston44/BetaSoft_Front_End_Task/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## To start

-In the project directory, you can run:
+`npm instal`
+To install all packages associated with the app

 ### `npm start`